-Banana leaf rice, originally a Southern Indian cuisine, is very much part of the few favourite local food in Penang particularly along Little India within the George Town Heritage zone.
+Banana leaf rice, is very much part of the few favourite local food in Penang particularly along Little India within the George Town Heritage zone.

 The meal is a simple one where fluffy white rice is served on a banana leaf and accompanied by a few types of vegetables, pickles, condiments like a chutney or mint sauce and papadum.
-The rice will be liberally mixed with your favourite type of curry, which you chose.
+The rice will be liberally mixed with your favourite type of curry.
 This basic version is usually referred as the vegetarian set.

 For those who prefer a non-vegetarian meal, most banana leaf restaurants offer an extensive menu of curries with chicken, fish, lamb, eggs, quail, crabs and squids.
 There is also a variety of fried items to accompany your banana leaf rice.